suchoudh/Template/CopyOnlyThis/readmeClone.md

 * this is point 2

 ##### Ripe for Doing.
 - This is point 1
-###### Send msg to HK sir
+- This is point 2
+##### PrAHAR system
+- 1 4  Sleep
+- 4 7   sleep
+- 7 10  sleep
+- 10 13
+- 13 16
+- 16 19
+- 19 22
+- 22 25(1)
+###### HKs aGiLe
   - WWWell
-    - Can not sustain yourself indefinately as yet and have to work nonetheless.
+    - This is the good thing that i did yesterday
   - WWWrong
-    - The baked clay vs Unbaked clay.
+    - According to me this is what happened wrong
   -  WCBI
-    -  Need a discussion on why we do not have a free tier as yet.
+    -  This is what we need to improve upon
 ###### Pomodoros using 6m_24m.sh
-- 3.5p this is point 1
+- 3p this is point 1
 ##### Distraction Log
 - 9:50 am -(30+ Min) on Whatsapp : was scrolling messags of last night and previous messages of friends.